antevens/boatcontrol/README.md

 environments.
 Note that these boards need to carry significant amounts of current (up to 660 Amperes!) and voltage (max 277V) and as such PCB thickness and clearances are CRITICAL along with proper thermal management.

-IMPORTANT - Note that RJ45 Inputs are not isolated or protected from ESD, if there is any chance of surges or high voltages these should be isolated from the board using digital isolators or optocouplers and transient voltage suppressors.
-For remote installations of the Raspberry Pi/Jetson you might also want to add debounce and provide 3v from an isolated source.

 Special care has been taken to limit power consumption wherever possible, on it's own the board will only consume {INSERT_WATTS} watts when idle, if a